Nacom, tablets 250 mg+25 mg 100 pcs

 Interaction

-In concomitant use with hypotensive agents it is necessary to adjust the dose of the latter because of the risk of orthostatic hypotension.
+When used simultaneously with antihypertensive drugs, it is necessary to adjust the dose of the latter due to the risk of developing orthostatic hypotension.

-Concomitant use of levodopa with monoamine oxidase inhibitors (MAOIs) (except MAO-B inhibitors) may cause circulatory disorders (MAOIs should be stopped at least 2 weeks before taking the drug).
+When levodopa is used simultaneously with monoamine oxidase inhibitors (MAO) (except for MAO-B inhibitors), circulatory disorders are possible (taking MAO inhibitors should be discontinued at least 2 weeks before starting the drug).

-This is due to the accumulation of dopamine and norepinephrine under levodopa, which inactivation is inhibited by MAO inhibitors, and the high possibility of agitation, increased blood pressure (BP), tachycardia, facial flushing and dizziness.
+This is due to the accumulation of dopamine and norepinephrine under the influence of levodopa, the inactivation of which is inhibited by MAO inhibitors, and a high likelihood of developing agitation, increased blood pressure (BP), tachycardia, facial flushing and dizziness.

-The iron salts may decrease the bioavailability of levodopa and carbidopa; the clinical significance of this interaction is unknown.
+Iron salts may reduce the bioavailability of levodopa and carbidopa; the clinical significance of this interaction is unknown.

-Concomitant use of levodopa with β-adrenomimetics, ditiline and drugs for inhaled anesthesia may increase the risk of cardiac rhythm disturbances.
+With simultaneous use of levodopa with β-adrenergic agonists, ditilin and drugs for inhalation anesthesia, the risk of developing heart rhythm disturbances may increase.

-There have been reports of blocking the beneficial therapeutic effects of levodopa as a result of phenytoin and papaverine administration.
+There are reports of phenytoin and papaverine blocking the beneficial therapeutic effects of levodopa.

-Lithium preparations increase the risk of dyskinesia and hallucinations.
+Lithium preparations increase the risk of developing dyskinesia and hallucinations.

 Methyldopa increases side effects.